Skip to main content

 ...

-- Confirm the value set for the Data Subject's consent preferences within Shopify.
-You can see the a
+1. Confirm the value set for the Data Subject's consent preferences within Shopify.
+You can see the a false value for the dg-category-marketing or "Marketing" purpose has appropriately set the value for marketing and sale_of_data as no.

 window.Shopify.customerPrivacy.currentVisitorConsent();